zakuArbor/blog/_posts/personal/2021-05-16-going-back-to-school-1.md

 with my studies, I'll be trying to explore and rationalize my decision in the next few posts and over the years.
 Only time can tell.

-Some additional details are that I'll be retaking all my Math courses since the Math courses I've taken are only for Math majors which are not rigorous enough for the Honours Program.
+Some additional details are that I'll be retaking almost all my Math courses since the Math courses I've taken are only for Math majors which are not rigorous enough for the Honours Program.
 Luckily I was able to transfer a few courses to cover the breadth requirements and the introductory computer programming course so I can make room to take senior-level Computer Science courses for fun.

+---

+### Edits
+2021-05-23: Mathematical Reasoning was transfered without any action on my part